sdslabs/sdslabs.github.com/_posts/2018/2018-01-26-optimizing-webpack.md

 ### Final Problem

-Now, after the successful deployment, the next major problem was build time.
+Now, after the successful deployment, the next major problem is the build time.
 With current config the build time was around **93 seconds**, too much!!.
 We are still working on improving the build speed, but its on hold because of other feature addition to the application.

 I will talk about how to reduce the build time in future.
 Till then,